Joint statement on Province of B.C.’s COVID-19 response and latest updates

 For recommendations on protecting yourself and your community from COVID-19, visit: www.bccdc.ca/

-Assisted-living, long-term care homes, seniors’ rental buildings with past or ongoing COVID-19 outbreaks
+Assisted-living, long-term care homes and seniors’ rental buildings with past or ongoing COVID-19 outbreaks

 Vancouver Coastal Health: